Alfresco/alfresco-ng2-components/docs/content-services/dialogs/dialog.md

         dialogSize: DialogSize.Alert,
         isConfirmButtonDisabled$: of(false),
         contentTemplate: this.contentDialogTemplate, // or  contentComponent: this.contentDialogTemplate
-        additionalActionButton1: {
+        additionalActionButtons: [{
             title: 'Reset',
             class: 'reset-button',
             onClick: () => {
                 this.isConfirmButtonDisabled$.next(true);
             }
-        } // or actionsTemplate: this.actionsDialogTemplate
+        }] // or actionsTemplate: this.actionsDialogTemplate
     };

     this.dialog.open(DialogComponent, { data }, width: '600px');